suragch/string_validator/README.md

 String validation and sanitization for Dart.

-The is a new fork of [validator.dart](https://github.com/karan/validator.dart), which was originally a port of [validator.js](https://github.com/chriso/validator.js).
+This is a new fork of [validator.dart](https://github.com/karan/validator.dart), which was originally a port of [validator.js](https://github.com/chriso/validator.js).

 ## Validators